coffeetycoon/Coffee-Tycoon/README.md

 ## Updates

-### Latest Version: v1.8: Gains and Grains
+### Latest Version: v1.8.1: Gains and Grains Patch 1
-#### Release Date: Oct 28, 2025
+#### Release Date: Oct 29, 2025
-#### New Features
+#### Bug Fixes
-- Added notifications for **new Achievements and Upgrade Packs**
-- Notifications disappear after buying upgrades or claiming rewards
-- Cleaned up achievement icons (removed emojis)
-- Notifications now appear on the **right side of the screen** and will not overlap
-  - Older notifications move down, newer ones appear on top
-  - Disappear timing unchanged
-- Fixed issue where players started on the Shop page instead of the Brew House page
+- Remove the number of achievements from achievement packs ([number unlocked]/[number total] achievements will not show anymore), while keeping the green progress bar
+  - Same for upgrade packs
+- Reduce the size of red dot on tabs for notifications, so the dot doesn't overlay onto text
+- Upgrade purchase notifications don't look the same as shop item purchase notifications, so now upgrade purchase will look like shop item purchase notifications
+- Achievement unlock delivers duplicate notification, only the one that matches the shop purchase notification will be kept
+- Achievement claim notification will be restyled to look like the shop purchase notification

 #### Improvements
 - General UI polish for smoother transitions and consistent notification behavior